 The Peace Table and Peace Tree are used as a way to acknowledge and encourage positive behaviour in the classroom.
 When children are in a challenging or conflicting situation they are encouraged to learn positive ways of dealing with conflict at the Peace Table.
-The Peace Table is set up with books, resources and prompt cards to give children a structure and language to enable them to manage their emotions and relationships with others.
-When the children are seen to be 'Peaceful', again linking back to the 'Golden Rules' for example, working on task, being kind to others, using a quiet voice, tidying away their things when they are finished, then they can put a 'Peace Dove' on the tree.
+The Peace Table is set up with books, resources and prompt cards to give children a structure and language to enable them to manage their emotions and relationships with others and solve misunderstanding.
+When the children are seen to be 'Peaceful', again linking back to the 'Golden Rules' for example, working on task, being kind to others, using a quiet voice, tidying away their things when they are finished.
 This is a visual reminder in the classroom of our friends who have been peaceful.
 Peace activities are highlighted in assemblies and through our participation in International Peace Week.